lukaskellerstein/NodeJsExpressSamples/2/README.md

 npm init
 ```

-This will create folder with package.json
+This will create a folder with package.json

 ```Shell
 npm install express --save